Jersey City, New Jersey: Race and ethnicity

-Filipino Americans, with 16,610 residents, made up 6.2% of Jersey City's population.
-The Five Corners district is home to a thriving Filipino community and Jersey City's Little Manila, which is the second-largest Asian American subgroup in the city.
-A variety of Filipino restaurants, shippers and freighters, doctors' offices, bakeries, stores, and an office of The Filipino Channel have made Newark Avenue their home.
-The largest Filipino-owned grocery store on the East Coast of the United States, Phil-Am Food, has been there since 1973.
-An array of Filipino-owned businesses can also be found at the section of West Side of Jersey City, where many of its residents are of Filipino descent.
-In 2006, a Red Ribbon pastry shop, one of the Philippines' most famous food chains, opened its first branch on the East Coast in the Garden State.
-Manila Avenue in Downtown Jersey City was named for the Philippine capital city because of the many Filipinos who built their homes on this street during the 1970s.
-A memorial, dedicated to the Filipino American veterans of the Vietnam War, was built in a small square on Manila Avenue.
-A park and statue dedicated to Jose P. Rizal, a national hero of the Philippines, is located in downtown Jersey City.
-Jersey City is the host of the annual Philippine-American Friendship Day Parade, an event that occurs yearly in June, on its last Sunday.
-The City Hall of Jersey City raises the Philippine flag in correlation to this event and as a tribute to the contributions of the Filipino community.
-The Santacruzan Procession along Manila Avenue has taken place since 1977.
+Filipino Americans, numbering 16,610 residents, made up 6.2% of Jersey City's population in 2017.
+The Five Corners district serves as a prominent Little Manila of Jersey City, being home to a thriving Filipino community that forms the second-largest Asian-American subgroup in the city.
+A variety of Filipino restaurants, shippers and freighters, doctors' offices, bakeries, stores, and even an office of The Filipino Channel have made Newark Avenue their home in recent decades.
+The largest Filipino-owned grocery store on the East Coast, Phil-Am Food, has been established on the avenue since 1973.
+An array of Filipino-owned businesses can also be found in the West Side section of the city, where many residents are of Filipino descent.
+In 2006, Red Ribbon Bakeshop, one of the Philippines' most famous food chains, opened its first branch on the East Coast: a new pastry outlet in Jersey City.
+Manila Avenue in Downtown Jersey City was named for the Philippine capital city because of the many Filipinos who built their homes on the street during the 1970s.
+A memorial dedicated to the Filipino-American veterans of the Vietnam War was built in a small square on Manila Avenue.
+A park and statue dedicated to Jose P. Rizal, a national hero of the Philippines, are also located in Downtown Jersey City.
+Furthermore, Jersey City hosts the annual Philippine–American Friendship Day Parade along West Side Avenue ending at Lincoln Park with a day long festival, an event that occurs yearly on the last Sunday in June.
+The City Hall of Jersey City raises the Philippine flag in correlation with this event and as a tribute to the contributions of the local Filipino community.
+The city's annual Santacruzan procession has taken place since 1977 along Manila Avenue.

 Behind English and Spanish, Tagalog is the third-most-common language spoken in Jersey City.

 Jersey City was home to an estimated 9,379 Chinese Americans in 2017, representing a notably rapid growth of 66.2% from the 5,643 Chinese Americans enumerated in the 2010 United States census.
 Chinese nationals have also been obtaining EB-5 immigrant visas by investing US$500,000 apiece in new Downtown Jersey City residential skyscrapers.

 New Jersey's largest Vietnamese American population resides in Jersey City.
 There were an estimated 1,813 Vietnamese Americans in Jersey City, according to the 2013–2017 American Community Survey, representing a 12.8% increase from 1,607 Vietnamese Americans enumerated in the 2010 United States census.